• Skip to content

 Romans 10:14 Phillips Translation

-It is our responsibility to turn around this trend of church decline in church membership.
+It is our responsibility to turn around this trend of declining church membership.

 If you are discouraged and feel like your church is dying, be encouraged and ask God for guidance.